capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/features-and-requirements.md

 * Users must be able to see GPT's grading feedback during an ongoing quest, so they may know if they can continue onto the rest of the quest.

-* GPT should not accept an irrelevant answer (such as blank answer, answer irrelavant to the question, answers that try to cheat).
+* GPT must not accept an irrelevant answer (such as blank answer, answer irrelavant to the question, answers that try to cheat).

+* GPT must rate the answers as either valid or invalid, determing the course of the quest/game.

-* User(s) should only be able to move on to the next question after they submit a "valid" answer.
+* User(s) must only be able to move on to the next question after they submit a "valid" answer.

 * Game timer reaching 0 must produce a defeat result unless the dragon's/enemy's health bar reaches 0 by that time (context: all questions have not been correctly answered yet).